orgua/shepherd_v2_planning/99_open_tasks.rst

 --------

 - Shepherd-Cape
-   - pinout on BB Black and AI, what's used and where to go
+   - pinout on beaglebone Black and AI, what's used and where to go
-      - allow to share tasks with additional PRU of BB Black
+      - allow to share tasks with additional PRU of beaglebone Black
       - max out pins to target (general purpose for programming and io)
       - allow recording of PPS signal via PRU
       - reduce or bundle pins to shepherd (or another way to make disassembly easier)